 We now come to an important debate on the Blue Belt programme.
-I should advise the Chamber that we expect a Division imminently, in which case I shall have to spend the sitting for 15 minutes.
+I should advise the Chamber that we expect a Division imminently, in which case I shall have to suspend the sitting for 15 minutes.

 I beg to move,

 That this House has considered the Blue Belt programme for marine protection.